emcd173/Memoir-dApp/README.md

 Memoir represents a unique and novel approach to the timelocking secrets - of all digital types.
 We built the protocol after recognizing the social need for reliable methods to programatically enable trustless digital time-capsules.

-In addition, we realized the potential for creating economic value by removing the costs associated with third-party custodians, the elimination of risk derived from the possibility of default, and the reduction in time taken to complete the process.
+In addition, we realized the potential for creating economic value by removing the costs associated with third-party custodians, the <i>elimination of risk</i> derived from the possibility of default, and the reduction in time taken to complete the process.

 ## How it works